-Remember that stopping breastfeeding for a week or even days may result in permanent weaning as the baby may then not take the breast again.
+A reminder: stopping breastfeeding for a week or even a few days may result in permanent weaning as the baby may then not take the breast again.
 On the other hand, it should be taken into consideration that some babies may refuse to take the bottle completely, so that the advice to stop is not only wrong, but often impractical as well.
-On top of that it is easy to advise the breastfeeding parent to pump milk while the baby is not breastfeeding, but this is not always easy in practice and the breastfeeding parent may end up painfully engorged.
+On top of that it is easy to advise the breastfeeding parent to pump milk while the baby is not breastfeeding, but this is not always easy in practice and the breastfeeding mother may end up painfully engorged.

-Click here for an article written by Dr. Jack Newman further describing how breastfeeding protects infants from infections.
+Click here for an article in Scientific American written by Dr. Jack Newman further describing how breastfeeding protects infants from infections.

-Click here for more information about breastfeeding and illness in the breastfeeding parent.
+Click here for more information about breastfeeding and illness in the mother.

-The World Health Organization now recommends that all breastfeeding parents, regardless of their HIV status, practice exclusive breastfeeding – which means no other liquids or food are given – in the first six months.
-It is recommended that both HIV-positive breastfeeding parents and their infants take antiretroviral drugs throughout the period of breastfeeding and until the infant is 12 months old.
+The World Health Organization now recommends that all breastfeeding mothers, regardless of their HIV status, practice exclusive breastfeeding – which means no other liquids or food are given – in the first six months.
+The World Health Organization now recommends that HIV-positive mothers be taking antiretroviral medication during the entire pregnancy and their infants take antiretroviral drugs from birth until the infant is 12 months old.
 This means that the child can benefit from breastfeeding with very little risk of becoming infected with HIV.
 With the provision of antiretroviral drugs, breastfeeding is made dramatically safer and the “balance of risks” between breastfeeding and replacement feeding is fundamentally changed.
 A major additional benefit of this recommendation is that the breastfeeding parent’s health is also protected for a greater proportion of HIV-infected women.

-Some breastfeeding parents have what are called “autoimmune diseases”, such as idiopathic thrombocytopenic purpura, autoimmune thyroid disease, autoimmune hemolytic anemia and many others.
-These illnesses are characterized by antibodies being produced by the body against its own tissues.
-Some breastfeeding parents have been told that because antibodies get into the milk, they should not breastfeed, as it will cause illness in the baby.
-This is incredible nonsense.
-The breastfeeding parent should breastfeed.
+Some breastfeeding mothers have what are called “autoimmune diseases”, such as lupus erythematosus, rheumatoid arthritis, idiopathic thrombocytopenic purpura, autoimmune thyroid disease, autoimmune hemolytic anemia and many others.
+These illnesses are characterized by antibodies being produced by the body against the body’s own tissues.
+Some breastfeeding mothers have been told that because antibodies get into the milk, they should not breastfeed, as it will cause illness in the baby.
+This is quite simply nonsense.
+The breastfeeding should breastfeed.

 The antibodies that make up the vast majority of the antibodies in the milk are of the type called secretory IgA.
 Autoimmune diseases are not caused by secretory IgA.
 Even if they were, the baby does not absorb secretory IgA.
 There is no issue.
 Continue breastfeeding.

-There is no reason that you cannot continue breastfeeding if you become pregnant.
-There is no evidence that breastfeeding while pregnant does any harm to you, or the baby in your womb or to the one who is nursing.
-If you wish to stop, do so slowly, though; because pregnancy is associated with a decreased milk supply and the baby may stop on his own.
+There is no reason to stop breastfeeding if you become pregnant.
+There is no evidence that breastfeeding while pregnant does any harm to you, or the baby in your womb or to the one who is still nursing.
+If you wish to stop, do so slowly for the sake of the breastfeeding baby/toddler.
+Pregnancy is associated with a decreased milk supply and the baby may stop on his own.
 For articles supporting lack of negative effect of breastfeeding on pregnancy, click here and here.
 Here are two studies that provide evidence that breastfeeding while pregnant does not increase the risk of miscarriage:

 “Conclusions/Implications for Practice: Results suggest that breastfeeding during normal pregnancy does not increase chance of untoward maternal and newborn outcomes.
 Nurses and midwives should give expectant mothers appropriate evidence-based guidance and focus attention on promoting proper nutritional intake based on lactation status during pregnancy.”

 Breastfeeding rarely needs to be discontinued for infant illness.
-Through breastfeeding, the breastfeeding parent is able to comfort the sick child, and, by breastfeeding, the child is able to comfort the parent.
+Through breastfeeding, the mother is able to comfort the sick child, and, by breastfeeding, the child is able to comfort the mother and her partner.

 A sick baby does not need breastfeeding less, he needs it more!!

 If the question you have is not discussed above, do not assume that you must stop breastfeeding.
 Do not stop.
 Get more information.
-Breastfeeding parents have been told they must stop breastfeeding for reasons too silly to discuss.
+Breastfeeding mothers have been not infrequently told they must stop breastfeeding for reasons too silly to discuss.

 The information presented here is general and not a substitute for personalized treatment from an International Board Certified Lactation Consultant (IBCLC) or other qualified medical professionals.